ChrisWoodsSays/bird_colours/README.md

-Laying out Images and Fonts in ggplot with colour extraction too
+The Colours of my British Birds
 ================

-Chris Woods
+Laying out images and fonts in ggplot with colour extraction too.

+@ChrisWoodsSays, 2.3.2021

 ## The Challenge